z-zang/lm-lab-css-bem/README.md

 ------

-Heres some example in code:
+Here are some examples in code:

 ```
 Block component